 The idea of a total ban on all abortions makes some people uncomfortable.
 This is because we frequently hear that there are situations in which abortion, though a poor choice, is the best option.
 That, however, is untrue.
 Surgical abortion is a direct act that always claims a human being’s life.
 Committing an abortion results in the death of a preborn child and is never an appropriate choice.

-Having said that we know of the “big lie” theory that says if an untrue statement is repeated often enough, the people will start to accept it as truth.
-Such is the case with the erroneous mantra that abortion must be permitted in cases of rape, incest, fetal deformity and threat to the mother’s life.
+Having said that, we know of the “big lie” theory that says if an untrue statement is repeated often enough, people will start to accept it as truth.
+Such is the case with the erroneous mantra that abortion must be permitted in cases of rape, incest, fetal deformity, and threat to the mother’s life.

 This is a political statement based on the fact that politicians tell pro-lifers what THEY will accept, instead of pro-life Americans telling them what is right and just in order to save all the babies.
 Exceptions break the rules as set by God; exceptions kill people.
 They are unacceptable under any circumstance.

 Should pro-life principle be compromised to make advances in pro-life legislation?
 In this booklet, Judie Brown and Bring Young tackle a dangerous distinction between principle and pragmatism in the pro-life movement—a distinction that leads to erroneous exceptions, loopholes, and traps.
 Compromising pro-life principle for pro-life legislation is a lose-lose game for both morality and the common good.